 Wood carving Knives by Cariboo Blades

-First clean up the back of the blade.
+First clean up the back of the crooked knife blade.
 Place the back of the blade flat on your stone.
 You are not trying to take off much material.

 Firmly press the blade onto the stone with your fingers keeping it true.
 Flat on the stone.
 Some of The hooks on our knives are hollow ground on the back so you just want to get any the burr off and not take the aggressive edge off.